Achievable logoAchievable logo

 • Blotters*

-*Blotters are internal trading records that keep track of the securities the broker-dealer bought and sold on any given day.
+*Blotters are internal trading records that track the securities the broker-dealer bought and sold on a given day.

 Lifetime